-The holders of at least 80% of the outstanding shares of Series A preferred stock may require the Company to redeem all outstanding shares of Series A preferred stock at any time on or after December 31, 2020 at a redemption price equal to the greater of 150% of the liquidation preference of the Series A preferred stock or the fair market value per share plus any unpaid declared dividends.
-The liquidation preference of the Series A preferred stock is defined as an amount per share equal to \$6.70585, as adjusted from time to time for any stock dividends, combinations, splits or recapitalizations, plus any accrued or declared but unpaid dividends thereon.
+The holders of at least 80% of the outstanding shares of Series A preferred stock could have required the Company to redeem all outstanding shares of Series A preferred stock at any time on or after December 31, 2020 at a redemption price equal to the greater of 150% of the liquidation preference of the Series A preferred stock or the fair market value per share plus any unpaid declared dividends.
+The liquidation preference of the Series A preferred stock was defined as an amount per share equal to \$6.70585, as adjusted from time to time for any stock dividends, combinations, splits or recapitalizations, plus any accrued or declared but unpaid dividends thereon.

-The redemption value for redeemable preferred stock may at times be based on fair market value.
-The assumptions used in calculating the estimated fair market value at each reporting period represent the Company's best estimate, however, inherent uncertainties are involved.
-As a result, if factors or assumptions change, the estimated fair value could be materially different.
-As of June 30, 2016, the estimated fair value of the Series A preferred stock was \$7.2 million.
+The redemption value for redeemable preferred stock could have at times been based on fair market value.
+The assumptions used in calculating the estimated fair market value at each reporting period represented the Company's best estimate, however, inherent uncertainties were involved.
+As a result, if factors or assumptions changed, the estimated fair value could have been materially different.

-The Company recognizes changes in the redemption value immediately as they occur and adjusts the carrying amount of the instrument to equal the redemption value at the end of each reporting period since it is probable that the instruments will become redeemable.
-In the absence of retained earnings, these charges are recorded against additional paid-in-capital, if any, and then to accumulated deficit.
+The Company recognized changes in the redemption value immediately as they occurred and adjusted the carrying amount of the instrument to equal the redemption value at the end of each reporting period since it was probable that the instruments would have become redeemable.
+In the absence of retained earnings, these charges were recorded against additional paid-in-capital, if any, and then to accumulated deficit.

-The Company evaluated the Series A preferred stock and determined that it is considered an equity host under ASC 815, Derivatives and Hedging.
+The Company evaluated the Series A preferred stock and determined that it was considered an equity host under ASC 815, Derivatives and Hedging.
 In making this determination, the Company's analysis followed the whole instrument approach that compared an individual feature against the entire Series A preferred stock instrument that included that feature.
 The Company's analysis was based on a consideration of the economic characteristics and risks of the Series A preferred stock.
 More specifically, the Company evaluated all of the stated and implied substantive terms and features of the Series A preferred stock, including: (1) redemption features and their underlying exercisability, (2) existence of any protective covenants, (3) nature of dividends rights, (4) nature of voting rights, and (5) the existence and nature of any conversion rights.
 As a result of the above, the Company concluded that the Series A preferred stock represented an equity host, and as such, the redemption and/or conversion features of the Series A preferred stock were considered to be clearly and closely related to the associated Series A preferred stock host instrument.
 Accordingly, the redemption and/or conversion features of the Series A preferred stock were not considered an embedded derivative that required bifurcation.

-8. Stockholders' and Members' Deficit
+8. Stockholders' and Members' Equity (Deficit)